Yonanas 902 Classic Vegan, Dairy-Free Frozen Fruit Soft Serve Maker, Includes 36 Recipes, 200-Watts, Silver

 Product Features

-• DELICIOUS VERSATILITY - Create your own healthy, vegan, keto, and dairy free treats or use the 36 included recipes to create simple, homemade desserts like pies, parfaits, and sorbets
+• Delicious Versatility: Create your own healthy keto, non-dairy, and vegan frozen desserts or use the 36 included recipes to create simple, homemade desserts like pies, parfaits and sorbets

 Product Specifications